smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 If you want to expose ElasticSearch outside Kubernetes you need to configure an **Ingress**, preferably in https.
-The chart allows me to do this using *nginx-controller* as a backend while my K3s cluster has *traefik*.
+The chart allows you to do this using *nginx-controller* as a backend while K3s cluster has *traefik*.

 Create Ingress